 What do mechanical engineers do?

 Mechanical engineers apply their expertise to the design, development and mass production of everything from rocket propulsion systems to appliances.
 Professionals in the industry use mathematics, computers, sophisticated modeling and analysis to solve problems associated with energy usage, propulsion, power generation, sound and vibration, machinery design, and manufacturing.
+Some examples of products and processes developed by mechanical engineers include engines and control systems for automobiles and aircraft, electric power generation plants, lifesaving medical devices, robots and consumer products such as air conditioners, refrigerators and washing machines.
 In short, mechanical engineers play a part in designing the mechanical devices and systems which are a part of our everyday life.

 How much do they earn?